 I’ll quietly die alone and leave you guys to it.

 That is basically what happened.

 I’ll just come right out and say that I don’t know how many tears I have shed over this little movie I’ve just played in my head.
 But it’s really a lot.
 I mean, I’m crying right now, as I type this.

 I’m not going to claim that this is altruistic.
 Crying about him has apparently been one of the main ways I found myself able to cry about myself.
-Not just myself, though — everyone who ever suffered a similar fate.
+But it’s not just myself, though — it’s for everyone who ever suffered a similar fate.

 Christians do this through Jesus.
 I’m not a Christian.
 I am, I suppose, a Secular Jew.
 Spinoza is often known as the first Secular Jew.
 So, it makes sense that I identify with him.